saratrajput/my_learnings/Julia/README.md

 * Constants are declared using the keyword const with uppercase names.
 * Changing the data type of a constant value results in an error, but changing its value with the same data type results in a warning.

+### 11. Type Hierarchy in Julia

+Introduction to Types in Julia:

+Types are tags on values that restrict the range of potential values that can be stored at that location Understanding types in Julia is very important
+Type Hierarchy:

+Julia has a type hierarchy where all types are in that hierarchy The top of this hierarchy is the type Any
+All other types are subtypes of Any and Any is a super type of all other types Below Any, there is a long pyramid of type hierarchies The bottom of the hierarchy is the type Union
+Every type is a subtype of another type in between Any and Union Any has 580 subtypes
+Abstract Types and Concrete Types:

+Red types that have subtypes are called abstract types and cannot be instantiated Blue types do not have subtypes and are concrete types that can be instantiated Abstract types allow us to define functions using the group of types we want Concrete types can be used to create variables
+Getting Subtypes and Supertypes in Julia:

+To get subtypes and supertypes in Julia, we can use the subtypes and supertype functions The <: operator is used to check whether a type is a subtype of another type Type hierarchy in Julia can be applied to predefined types and user-defined types

+### 12. Numerical Data Types: Integers and Floating-Point Numbers

+Integer and Floating Point Numbers:

+Integer and floating point numbers are the most widely used basic data types in programming Julia provides a wide range of concrete, integer and floating point numbers Integer types are bool, signed, and unsigned integers where the latter two are abstract types The maximum and minimum values of integer and unsigned integer types can be calculated using formulas The sizeof function can be used to check the size of a variable Numeric values can be separated by underscores for readability purposes Conversion functions can be used to convert between types Special Symbols in Julia:

+Inf represents infinity and can be used in calculations NaN stands for a value that is not equal to any floating point number It is recommended to check whether the result of a calculation is NaN or infinity using the isnan or isinf functions Epsilon values give the distance between one point and the next floating point Epsilon values are not the same for all points and get larger for large values NaN and Infinity:

+Inf represents a value greater than all finite floating point values -Inf represents a value less than all finite floating point values NaN stands for a value that is not equal to any floating point number Division by zero is normally undefined in math, but it's Inf in Julia Bool Type:

+Bool stands for data that can only get false or true values True is the integer 1 and false is the integer 0
+The equal equal operator can be used to check whether true is equal to 1 and false is equal to 0

+### 13. Numerical Data Types: Complex and Rational Numbers

+Complex numbers are defined as a+bi where a is the real part and bi is the imaginary part.
+In Julia, the imaginary part or square root of -1 is denoted as im.
+We can use the complex function to create a complex number using two real numbers.
+We can use complex numbers in mathematical operations in Julia.
+The conjugate of a complex number a+bi is a-bi.
+Rational data types are defined using the // operator.
+To check whether an object is of a given type, we can use the isa function.

+### 14. Character and String Types

+In Julia, there are two data types for text variables: char and string.
+Char type represents a single character and is defined using single quotes.
+String type is defined using double quotes.
+Unicode characters can also be defined as chars.
+Strings are arrays of characters and are one-indexed in Julia.
+Indexing can be done using square brackets and begin/end keywords.
+Substrings can be obtained using the colon operator and intervals.
+Unicode characters may have multiple code units, which affects indexing and length.
+Strings can be concatenated using the string function or the asterisk operator.
+The asterisk operator is used instead of the plus sign for concatenation because addition is commutative while multiplication is not always commutative.
+The power sign can be used to repeat a string multiple times.
+Interpolation using the dollar sign allows variables and operations to be used within a string.

+### 15. Primitive Types and Composite Types

+Primitive types in Julia are concrete types whose data consists of plain old bits.
+Built-in primitive types in Julia include integers, floating point numbers, bool, and char data types.
+Composite types are user-defined types composed of single fields, defined using the struct keyword.
+Structs are immutable by default, but can be made mutable by adding the word "mutable" in front of struct.
+Constructors are used to create instances of structs.
+Union types are used when a variable can be in either one of a union of data types.

+### 16. Parametric Types

+Julia has a powerful parametric type system, where types can take parameters using the syntax T.
+This means that data types can be flexible, as long as they have the same type.
+ParRectangle is a type object in Julia, which contains all instances with different data types.
+It is possible to limit the data types a parametric type may have using the <: operator.
+Parametric abstract types can also be defined, and the types T they can have can be limited.
+An example is provided from Julia documentation, where a struct is a subtype of real, and its fields are subtypes of integer.
+A new shape can be defined with four fields, two of them being a subtype of abstract string and the other two being a number type.
+Name and color fields should be of the same type, and x coordinate and y coordinate should also be of the same type.

 ## Section 8: Modules and Packages

 ### 59. Writing and Using Modules